shanedinh/readme-gen/README.md

   * [Questions](#questions)

   ## Description
   A command line application that generates a descriptive README based on user input.
-Less time spent on creating a readme and more time working on your projects.
+Allows user to spend more time on project and less time worrying about creating a README file.
 Captures project title, description, installation, usage, contributions, testing, licensing, and links for questions.

   ## Installation
   Open terminal: clone the repository, run "npm install", ensure you have inquirer installed, run the application with "node index".

   ## Usage
-  Answer the question prompts then view your newly generated README.md!
+  Answer the question prompts and then view your newly generated README.md!

   ## Contributions
   shields.io for badges